Updated: 26 April 2015

 The Sanibel Island Collection, donated by Dr. Riccardo Levi-Setti

 Ms. Stanley has established friendships with leaders in the field including Dr. Robert T. Bakker, internationally known dinosaur expert, speaker and author, and Riccardo Levi-Setti, (retired) former Director of the Fermi Institute of Physics, at the University of Chicago, and internationally recognized trilobite expert and author.
-Her field experience includes working with the Smithsonian Natural Science Museum and Museum of the Rockies, Bozeman, Montana, at Egg Mountain, several (5) summer sessions at Como Bluff, Wyoming with Dr. Bakker, three fossil expeditions deep into Sahara Desert (Morocco and Algeria) with Dr. Levi-Setti, several underwater photography expeditions to St. Croix, U.S.V.I., Belize and Cozumel, Mexico, and attending a tour to Machu Picchu, Peru, visiting archaeological sites and museums.
+Her field experience includes working with the Smithsonian Natural Science Museum and Museum of the Rockies, Bozeman, Montana, at Egg Mountain, several (5) summer sessions at Como Bluff, Wyoming with Dr. Bakker, three fossil expeditions deep into the Sahara Desert (Morocco and Algeria) with Dr. Levi-Setti, several underwater photography expeditions to St. Croix, U.S.V.I., Belize and Cozumel, Mexico, and attending a tour to Machu Picchu, Peru, visiting archaeological sites and museums.

 Riccardo & Anna Dr. Bob & Anna Pete Larson & Anna (June 2010)

 The P+PM has, since 1999, sponsored field trips for various youth and civic organizations, and continues to travel to various venues, displaying temporary, educational exhibits to promote the museum, to encourage interest in the natural sciences and to participate in fundraising opportunities.

 Brazos River trip – Boy Scout Troop 483

 Key Products and Services:

 The Museum has possession and control over several significant collections, including several "one-of-a-kind" scientifically important specimens, as well as a large inventory of diverse and interesting items for sale in the Museum Shop.

 Here are a few things, found or acquired, in April 2009's expedition across the Sahara...